cedricvicera/cedricvicera.github.io/index.md

   </a>
 </figure>

-I work in analytics.
+I work in data science and analytics.

 Previously, I studied philosophy and computer science.